Learn how to program games with the LÖVE framework

 Don't feel guilty for using a library.
 Why reinvent the wheel?
 That is, unless you are interested in learning it.
 I personally use about 10 libraries in my projects.
 They provide functionality that I don't understand how to make myself, and I'm simply not interested in learning it.

 Libraries aren't magic.
 It's all Lua code that you and I could've written as well (in case we have the knowledge of course).
 We'll create a library in a future chapter so that we have a better understanding of how they work.

 Lua has built-in libraries.
 These are called Standard Libraries.
-They are the functions that are build into Lua.
+They are the functions that are built into Lua.

 One important standard library we haven't looked at yet is the math library.
 It provides math functions, which can be very useful when making a game.